Walls of Marrakesh: Bab Agnaou

 Bab Agnaou, one of Marrakesh's most famous and beautiful gates, was the main public and ceremonial entrance to the Kasbah of the city.
-The name agnaou is believed to be of Berber origin and had multiple historically reported meanings including "mutes" and, later on, "Black people" (or the Gnawa); however, it's unclear what exact connotation the name had in this case.
+The name agnaou is believed to be of Berber origin and had multiple historically reported meanings including "mutes" and, later on, "Black people" (or the Gnawa); however, it is unclear what exact connotation the name had in this case.
 The gate was also called Bab al-Qasr ("Gate of the Palace") and Bab al-Kuhl ("Gate of Kohl").
 Its construction is attributed to Ya'qub al-Mansur (the founder of the Kasbah) in 1188.

 It is located just inside the walls of the medina, near Bab er-Robb.
 The gate was originally flanked by two bastion towers and the passage inside was a bent entrance (meaning it turned 90 degrees before exiting) passing through a large vaulted vestibule.
 On top of the gate was a terrace reached by an interior staircase.
 This layout made it similar to other monumental Almohad gates such as Bab er-Rouah in Rabat.
 The flanking towers and the covered vestibule, however, have since disappeared, and the archway of the gate has been partly filled-in with a smaller brick arch.
 Nonetheless, the gate has preserved its rich stone-carved decoration from the Almohad period, again comparable to that of Bab er-Rouah and of Bab Oudaia in Rabat.